 When making reservations for their annual excursion, they heard that Sam and Jan, the longtime owners of the property, were getting worn out by the COVID-19 economy and contemplating putting the place up for sale.
-They’d lost the important 2020 spring getaway rental season to the Shutdown, and since then have not had many of the usual rentals.
+They’d lost the important 2020 spring getaway rental season to the Shutdown, and since then had not had many of the usual rentals.
 Moreover, with COVID worsening over the historically lucrative holiday season, and again affecting the prime winter-spring 2021 rental season, the allure of ownership was rapidly diminishing for them.
 Just a few years earlier, in 2017-2018, they went through the Hurricane Maria recovery and rental drought.
-With Sam and Jan nearing age 70, it was seeming like it might be time to move into investments offering a what they thought were greener pastures, with the potential for fewer headaches.
+With Sam and Jan nearing age 70, it was seeming like it might be time to move into investments offering what they thought were greener pastures, with the potential for fewer headaches.

 When Joe and Mary heard this, they were stunned.
-Though this was coming up a few years earlier than they planned, it was an opportunity to acquire the home that served as the model for their retirement-dreams, while also helping Sam an Jan, who they’d gotten to know very well over the years!
+Though this was coming up a few years earlier than they planned, it was an opportunity to acquire the home that served as the model for their retirement-dreams, while also helping Sam and Jan, who they’d gotten to know very well over the years!

 No doubt they could afford buying the St Croix property, but they were still three-to-five-years from retiring, a process that included planned buyouts of their respective practices.
-Raising necessary cash would, however, result in realizing capital gains and unwanted taxes.
-Loans were an option, but given their finances, they didn’t feel as comfortable with the idea of stretching into the property using debt, especially with some of the uncertainty surrounding COVID and the vacation area economies, generally.
+Raising necessary cash, however, would result in realizing capital gains and unwanted taxes.
+Loans were an option, but given their finances, they didn’t feel as comfortable with the idea of stretching into the property using debt, especially with some of the uncertainty surrounding COVID and vacation-area economies, generally.

 Part II: Island-Ownership Problems